marmelab/react-admin/docs/SmartRichTextInput.md

 ## `mutationOptions`

 `<SmartRichTextInput>` uses react-query's `useMutation`' to fetch the corrected text when users press a smart button.
-You can set [any of `useMutation` options](https://react-query-v3.tanstack.com/reference/useMutation) via the the `mutationOptions` prop.
+You can set [any of `useMutation` options](https://react-query-v3.tanstack.com/reference/useMutation) via the `mutationOptions` prop.

 For instance, if you want to disable the retry on failure for this mutation, you can use: